-1.1.2 User Account Control
+1.2.1 User Account Control

-If you are requesting a certificate from a Windows 2008 or later certsrv webpage, you may experience an error similar to:
+If you are requesting a certificate from the certsrv webpage, you may experience an error similar to:

 Result: The RPC Server is unavailable.
 0x800706ba (Win32:1722)

 This is due to User Account Control (UAC) preventing the action.
 You must disable UAC on the server to correct the problem.